aditiawas/354H-FinalProj/README.md

 [ ] Add extensions to handle extraordinary vertices and sharp creases.\
 [ ] Build a tool that shows the limit surface as well as the intermediate subdivision levels.\

-To compile, use the following command:\
+To compile, use the following commands:\
-g++ -o smoothing smoothing.cpp -lfltk -lfltk_images
+make clean
+make

 ## Summary
 ### GUI